JustZyx/Cache/README.md

 # Cache

-`cache` is a high performance local cache package written by golang which is inspired by [Redis](https://github.com/redis/redis) and [LevelDB](https://github.com/google/leveldb).
-You can see it as a redis with no client-server suppor.
+`Cache` is a high performance local cache package written by golang which is inspired by [Redis](https://github.com/redis/redis) and [LevelDB](https://github.com/google/leveldb).
+You can see it as a redis with no client-server support.

 Mainly used in the following scenarios: